João Guilherme (footballer, born 1994)

-João Guilherme Barcelos Neto Nogueira (born 27 July 1994), known as João Guilherme, is a Brazilian footballer who plays as a forward.
+João Guilherme Barcelos Neto Nogueira (born 27 July 1994), known as João Guilherme, is a Brazilian footballer who plays as a forward for São José-SP, on loan Manauara.

 Career

 Born in Iguatemi, Maringá, Paraná, João Guilherme was a Santo André youth graduate, and made his first team debut on 17 July 2013 in a 1–1 Copa Paulista home draw against Audax.
 He subsequently represented Operário-MS and Rio Preto before signing for Confiança in December 2015.

 In 2016, João Guilherme joined Foz do Iguaçu, and played in the 2017 Série D with the club.
 He finished the year at Grêmio Maringá, before playing for Boa Esporte and Portuguesa in the 2018 season.

 João Guilherme returned to Foz for the 2019 campaign, before scoring six goals in the 2020 Campeonato Mato-Grossense with CEOV.
 He subsequently returned to Boa, and represented Villa Nova and São José-RS in the remainder of the year.

 On 14 February 2021, João Guilherme agreed to a deal with Monte Azul.
 He returned to CEOV on 31 March 2022, and had a short spell at Mixto before moving to Vietnamese side Becamex Binh Duong.

 After featuring rarely, João Guilherme returned to Mixto on 17 February 2023, but was loaned to União Rondonópolis on 4 May.
 Ahead of the 2024 season, he joined PSTC, and played for Catanduva for a short period before being announced at Caldense on 26 April of that year.

 On 5 July 2024, João Guilherme returned to Lusa for the state cup, but left on 23 August due to personal reasons.
+On 28 November, he was announced at Desportiva Ferroviária for the upcoming season.

+On 21 October 2025, after scoring a career-best seven goals, João Guilherme agreed to a deal with Manauara.
+The following 24 July, he was loaned to São José-SP.